everypolitician/scraped_page_archive/README.md

 # ScrapedPageArchive

-Add this gem to your Ruby scraper and it will automatically override calls to `open-uri`'s `open` method and cache the response in a branch within your git repository.
+Add this gem to your Ruby scraper and it will automatically capture http requests and cache the response in a branch within your git repository.

 ## Installation